Yorkshire Pages – England’s North East

 It is the countryside, though, for which Yorkshire is best known.
 The beautiful Yorkshire Dales in the Carboniferous Pennines of the west attract visitors from across the land.
 They come to walk, to stroll, to browse in bookshops or relax with a pint of Yorkshire’s finest ale.
 They come in search of waterfalls, ruined abbeys, captivating views and literary links.

 The abbeys, viewpoints and smaller, more intimate dales of the North York Moors are equally fine in the Jurrassic country to the east.
 The big difference here is that we have the added bonus of the coast.
-At Whitby we find it all – the ruined abbey, the dale of the Esk emptying its waters into the sea, the scenery, the history and the fish and chips.
+At Whitby we find it all – the romantic ruins of the abbey, the dale of the Esk emptying its waters into the sea, the seaside scenery, the history and the fish and chips.

 At the heart of the Yorkshire region, running through its centre we find the open, flatter country of the Vale of Mowbray in the north and Vale of York in the south.
 Here the Pennines lie to the west, with the North York Moors to the east, both forming distant, but ever-present backdrops to miles of richly cultivated farmland only broken by leafy, red-brick villages or Georgian coaching towns.